jkoufalas/Professional-README-Generator/README.md

 Each object within the array contains a license, with the long name as 'name' and the correct abbreviation used by github and img.shields.io as 'abbreviation'.

+## Sample README

+A sample of a generated README can be located in the ./output folder named README.md.
+This is the README generated in the Demo video link.